ztyyLV/web-twain-docs/indepth/features/input.md

 > As far as `Dynamic Web TWAIN` is concerned, a network scanner is just like a local scanner because its driver has taken care of the network connection behind the scene.

-The following code shows how one way to acquire the image via the local Dynamsoft Service.
+The following code shows one way to acquire the image via the local Dynamsoft Service.
 ``` javascript
 //Get the list of available TWAIN scanners
 let scannerList=await DWObject.GetDevicesAsync()